Anne of Brittany: Duchess of Brittany and remarriage

+Queen of Louis XII

 If Anne was gambling that the annulment would be denied, she lost: Louis's first marriage was dissolved by Pope Alexander VI before the end of the year.
 Anne's third marriage contract, signed the day of her marriage (Nantes, 7 January 1499), was concluded under conditions radically different from those of the second.
 She was no longer a child, but a Dowager Queen, and determined to ensure the recognition of her rights as sovereign Duchess from that point forward.
 Although her new husband exercised the ruler's powers in Brittany, he formally recognized her right to the title "Duchess of Brittany" and issued decisions in her name.
 The contract also stipulated that, since Anne personally retained rights to the duchy, the couple's second child, son or daughter, would be Anne's own heir, thus keeping the duchy separate from the throne of France.
 This clause would not be respected.
 Anne's second coronation ceremony as Louis XII's consort took place on 18 November 1504, again at St. Denis Basilica.

 Anne lived mainly at the Château de Blois, where the presence of the Duchess of Brittany was visible everywhere.
 She built the tomb of her parents at Nantes Cathedral (where her heart would also return under the terms of her last will) with the symbols of the four virtues: Courage, Temperance, Justice and Prudence, that she always tried to wear.
 All Italian arts were appreciated by the Queen.
 During an illness of Louis XII she made a tour of Brittany (not the Tro Breizh, contrary to what is often said).